-If an alternative to incarceration is an option (or if later in the process, a community-based sentence is an option), the church can create a place for such options to be realized.
+If an alternative to incarceration is an option (or if later in the process, a community-based sentence is an option), your congregation can help make such an options a reality.

-10 Help the defendant in preparing for his legal defense or sentencing.
+Help the defendant in preparing for his legal defense or sentencing.
 Most people accused of crimes cannot afford an attorney.
 The law requires that the court appoint an attorney to represent the accused for free.
 In most cities, the public defender's office handles the bulk of such cases.
 But typically these lawyers are overworked and handle huge caseloads, which means that not a lot of work will go into the case.